 1. It is important to align responses around the appropriate HTTP status code and to follow the standard HTTP codes.
 In addition to an appropriate status code, there should be a useful and concise description of the error in the body of your HTTP response.
 Responses should be specific and clear so consumers can come to a conclusion very quickly when using the API.

-2. The set of HTTP status codes is defined on the basis of in RFC7231.
+2. The set of HTTP status codes is defined on the basis of in IETF RFC 9110.
 The status codes listed below should be used by an API, where applicable.

 3. The following response status code categories are defined: